fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

 This exercise includes the following tasks:

-1. Create a console app and a class named **BankCustomer**.
+1. Create a console app and a class named BankCustomer.
-1. Update the Program.cs file to create instances of the **BankCustomer** class.
+1. Update the Program.cs file to create instances of the BankCustomer class.
 1. Add public fields and updated constructors to the BankCustomer class.
 1. Update the BankCustomer class using static members to ensure unique customer IDs.
-1. Create a class named BankAccount that implements static members.
+1. Create a class named BankAccount that implements private, public, and static members.

 ## Create a console app and a class named BankCustomer